 Visa Information: International students in the U.S. are generally admitted under the F-1 student visa classification.
-Under special circumstances, international students may also be admitted on J-1 sponsored student visa.
-Those who petition for F-1 or J-1 visas are admitted as a nonimmigrants, and are granted temporary stays in the U.S. In order to apply for the F-1 visa, the prospective student must receive a SEVIS I-20 AB.
+Under special circumstances, international students may also be admitted under the J-1 exchange visitor visa.
+Those who petition for F-1 or J-1 visas are admitted as a non-immigrants and are granted temporary stays in the U.S. In order to apply for the F-1 visa, the prospective student must receive a SEVIS I-20.
 Those applying for J-1 visas receive the form DS-2019.
-All nonimmigrant visas should not be expired at the time of entry/re-entry to U.S. It is permissible to have an expired F-1 visa while in the U.S. as long as the SEVIS I-20AB remains valid.
+All non-immigrant visas should not be expired at the time of entry/re-entry to U.S. It is permissible to have an expired F-1 visa while in the U.S. as long as the SEVIS I-20 remains valid.
 The guideline information on visa renewal is available at the U.S. State department services website.

-SEVIS I-20AB: This document is issued by the University and is required in order for a student to apply for an F-1 visa.
+SEVIS I-20: This document is issued by the University and is required in order for a student to apply for an F-1 visa.
 It is issued for the program and level of study for which the student has been admitted.
-It is signed by a Designated School Official at the University and by the student.
-Upon a student's arrival in the United States, the I-20AB will be verified by the USCIS officer and authorized.
+It is signed by a Designated School Official (DSO) at the University and by the student.
+Upon a student's arrival in the United States, the I-20 will be verified by the USCIS officer and authorized.
 This document must be valid throughout the entirety of a student's educational pursuits in the U.S.

-Keep your SEVIS I-20AB in a safe place.
-If you have several SEVIS I-20AB's, the latest one is the one that counts.
-However, it is important that you keep all of your SEVIS I-20AB's with you as long as you decide to maintain status with the U.S.
+Print your I-20 and keep it in a safe place.
+If you have several I-20's, the latest one is the one that counts.
+However, it is important that you keep all of your I-20's with you as long as you decide to maintain status with the U.S.

-Your SEVIS I-20AB has to be endorsed by the Office of International Affairs before you leave the country and decide to come back.
-In order to get your SEVIS I-20AB endorsed, you will have to bring your SEVIS I-20AB to the Office of International Affairs no more than two weeks before your departure, and no less than three business days.
+Your I-20 has to be endorsed by the Office of International Affairs before you leave the country and decide to return.
+In order to get your I-20 endorsed, you must submit a Request for Travel Authorization and follow all all instructions listed on the form.